PanK0/ARGO/README.md

 By inserting this function in the code, it is possible to create a *NODE_ADDRESS.log* file so that the wanted events are saved in the file.

-By calling the dedicated python script `log_parser.py` all the saved logs in the directory are put into an excel file that represents a timeline of the recorded events: after formatting the file, with low effort it can be a nice resource to have a clear view of what happens in the whole system, and it is very useful especially when testing the network on a local machine.
+By calling the dedicated python script `log_parser.py` all the saved logs in the directory are put into an excel file that represents a timeline of the recorded events: **after formatting the file**, with low effort it can be a nice resource to have a clear view of what happens in the whole system, and it is very useful especially when testing the network on a local machine.

 Install the requirements with